 - Community service or volunteer activities

-- Transcripts from all previous institutions sent to the address indicated in the application instructions and postmarked no later than July 15 for Autumn admission and November 15 for Spring admission and April 1 for Summer admission.
+- Transcripts from all previous institutions sent to Graduate and Professional Admissions and postmarked no later than July 15 for Autumn admission, November 15 for Spring admission and April 1 for Summer admission.

 - Students taking prerequisite courses prior to admission must also submit updated transcripts at the end of each semester to keep their applications current.